teambit/docs/docs/component/02-component-json.md

 title: Configuration
 ---

+In a Bit workspace each component has its own configuration.
+However, maintaining configurations for each component can be a lot of work, so Bit calculates configuration for each component using the extensions you define for the workspace.

 ## Component configuration

 Alongside the code and dependency graph, Bit keeps configuration for each component.
 It is derived from the workspace configuration so you can control a set of similar components from a single configuration source.
 To see the actual configuration applied on a component use the `bit show` command.